 When trying to understand how an escalation clause works, it’s important not to discount the importance of either the escalator or the cap price!

-Not to long ago while selling a home in Bellingham Massachusetts, the seller was in the fortunate position of getting multiple bids.
+Not too long ago, while selling a home in Bellingham, Massachusetts, the seller was in the fortunate position of getting multiple bids.
 One of the offers happened to have an escalation clause.
 The agent who wrote the offer, however, had a very tight escalator of $1000.
-So even though they were the highest bidder, there were other terms in the second and third best offers that were more appealing.
+Even though they were the highest bidder, there were other terms in the second and third best offers that were more appealing.

-Bonus tip: In order to make an offer more appealing buyers are often writing a personal letter to the seller.
-Quite often the letter will include a picture beautiful description of what the buyer loves about the home and how they can see themselves living there.
-Including your picture, so the seller knows who you are is a nice touch.
+Bonus tip: In order to make an offer more appealing, buyers are often writing a personal letter to the seller.
+The letter will often include a beautiful picture description of what the buyer loves about the home and how they can see themselves living there.
+Including your picture so the seller knows who you are is a nice touch.
 It adds a personal element that other offers might not have.

 Be Weary of Fraud

 You like to think everyone you are dealing with is above board.
-Ninety-Nine percent of the time you are.
-Using an escalation provision in an offer does raise the possibility for fraud.
+Ninety-Nine percent of the time, you are.
+Using an escalation provision in an offer does raise the possibility of fraud.

 There would be nothing preventing a seller from asking a friend to write an offer on the home.
 The seller could then turn around and present this to the buyer with the escalation clause.
 By doing so, the seller will artificially get more money from the buyer.